jeremytammik/tbc/a/2043_lookup_geo_visual.md

 The new functionality is described in the [wiki documentation of RevitLookup Geometry Visualization](https://github.com/jeremytammik/RevitLookup/wiki/Visualization).
-It was mainly implemented in release 2025.0.5, with further enahncements following in 2025.0.6 and 2025.0.7.
+It was mainly implemented in release 2025.0.5, with further enhancements following in 2025.0.6 and 2025.0.7.

 ####<a name="4"></a> RevitLookup 2025.0.5